 “Since we are surrounded by such a great cloud of witnesses, let us…run with perseverance the race marked out for us…” (Hebrews 12:1-2)

-I live with my family in Victoria’s Yarra Valley – a beautiful region of farms and Vineyards, where I serve as Lead Pastor of Yarra Valley Vineyard Christian Fellowship.
+I live with my family in Victoria’s Yarra Valley – a beautiful region of farms and Vineyards.
 An enthusiastic Australian, my heritage is English, Welsh and Ghanaian.
-My amazing wife, Ruth, who is a passionate Primary School Teacher and the founder of AfroShe, is of Ghanaian heritage.
-I am a husband, a dad, a mentor, a musician, a story-teller, an author and a barefoot walker.
+I am married to Ruth, who is a passionate Primary School Teacher and the founder of AfroShe.
+Ruth is of Ghanaian heritage.
+We are the delirious and bleary-eyed parents of three awesome kids.
+I am, irrepressibly, a musician, a story-teller, an author, a mentor and a barefoot walker.

-We all are in the process of becoming ourselves.
-So if you read any of my website, thinking, “Paul wasn’t any fount of wisdom when I met him!’ then let me simply ask your grace.
-In his amazing goodness, God never stops shaping our hearts and actions (Philippians 2.13) or working on our faith (Hebrews 12.2) or guiding us in our work (Ephesians 2.10).
+We are all people in process.
+So if you browse my website, thinking, “Paul wasn’t any fount of grace and wisdom when I met him!’ then let me simply ask your grace.
+I still aspire to being a late bloomer!!
+In his amazing goodness, God never stops shaping our wills and actions (Philippians 2.13) maturing our faith (Hebrews 12.2) and our work (Ephesians 2.10).
 What a wonderful and surprising journey that makes!